Estella James, Youngstown, Ohio

 She was a 1978 graduate of South High School and attended Youngstown State University.

-Known to be a hard worker, Stella was employed by Gateways to Better Living and Callos to provide care for the disabled.
-She moved onward to becoming an independent provider through her own company “Just Like Family”, where she gave stellar care to her clients until she no longer could work.
+Known to be a hard worker, Estella was employed by Gateways to Better Living and Callos to provide care for the disabled.
+She moved onward to becoming an independent provider through her own company, “Just Like Family”, where she gave stellar care to her clients until she no longer could work.

 She was a former member of Antioch Baptist Church where she sang in the choir.